Make Better Decisions

-Have you ever struggled to rank a list of options - whether it’s choosing the best project name, prioritizing features, or even deciding which restaurant to try?
-You’re not alone.
-Humans are great at comparing two things at a time ("Do I prefer pizza or tacos?") but terrible at ranking long lists ("Rank these 10 cuisines in order!").
+Have you ever struggled to rank a list of options?
+We have.
+Humans are great at comparing two things at a time ("Do I prefer pizza or dancing?") but terrible at ranking long lists ("Rank these 10 weekend activities").

 Why Pairwise Comparisons Work